 At station vending machines or from ticket counters

 Once you’ve got the right machine, to purchase a regular single-use ticket (for within Paris and not the suburbs), select “Ticket t+”, choose the quantity you’d like to buy, then follow the instructions to pay.
-If you’d like a pack of 10 tickets, you simply scroll down to select 10 tickets (and the price goes down to the amount listed above).
+You can also purchase airport tickets from machines.

-If you would like to recharge your Navigo Easy at a ticket vending machine, place it onto the designated section, a flat card area, and proceed with adding single or multiple tickets are outlined above.
+If you would like to recharge your Navigo Easy at a ticket vending machine, place it onto the designated section, a flat card area, and proceed with adding single or multiple tickets as outlined above.
 Leave your card on the machine until your purchase is complete and the message on the screen tells you your card has been topped up.

 On the bus from the driver